Googli714/Playte/README.md

 - Ability to update the YoutubeDL binary
 - Uses multithreading to download files much faster
 - Warns if the user tries to download songs using mobile data
+- Uses Material UI for consistent and pleasing UI